oceanhackweek/oceanhackweek.github.io/ohw24/logistics/index.md

 # Logistics Overview

-Some of you will participate in person in East Boothbay and others in Sydney. ~~and others will participate virtually from time zones all over the world.
-Each of these gathering styles has strengths and weaknesses.~~ We are committed to providing an engaging and full experience for everyone and will strive to facilitate cross communication and collaboration across all participants.
+Some of you will participate in person in East Boothbay and others in Sydney.
+We are committed to providing an engaging and full experience for everyone and will strive to facilitate cross communication and collaboration across all participants.

 ## Time

-OceanHackWeek 2024 will take place:

-- August 26-30 for ~~the virtual event and~~ the in-person event in East Boothbay, Maine,, US
+OceanHackWeek 2024 will take place August 26-30 for the in-person event in East Boothbay, Maine, US and in Western Australia.
-- August 8-12 for the in-person event in Western Australia (**DO YOU INTEND TO LIST THE TWO EVENTS HERE?**)

-In-person participants will be engaged in OceanHackWeek throughout the day. ~~The virtual event will take place in a 3-hour daily block of formal, live activities, 09:00am - 12:00pm PDT / 16:00 - 19:00 UTC.~~
+In-person participants will be engaged in OceanHackWeek throughout the day.

 **Detailed schedules are available on the [Schedule page](../schedule.md).**